sonata-project/SonataAdminBundle/Resources/doc/reference/action_create_edit.rst

 - ``description``: to complete
 - ``translation_domain``: to complete

-To specify options, do as follow:
+To specify options, do as follows:

 .. code-block:: php

     <?php

-    MyAdmin extends Admin
+    class MyAdmin extends Admin
     {
         # ...